 Excellent value for the money.
-Clean, located in a safe area, and you can walk to the Acropolis in just 10 minutes.
+Clean, located in a safe area, and you can walk to the Acropolis in just 15 minutes.
 Minimalistic design with soothing colors.
-They offer family rooms, and pets are allowed too.
-Click here for latest prices
+They offer double rooms and suites.
+Check the latest prices.

 Luxury > Ava Hotel and Suites

 Spacious and elegant rooms with a private terrace or balcony.
 If you prefer to prepare your own food, there is a fully equipped kitchenette at your disposal.
-Click here for latest prices
+Check the latest price.

 Decorated with travel-style memorabilia, very simple, yet comfortable rooms with private bathrooms.
 The hotel has a rooftop garden.
 Great location near major historical attractions in Athens.
-Click here for latest prices
+Check the latest price.

 Things to do and see in Plaka